virtual-world-framework/vwf-web/_includes/docs/lights.md

 #### Spot

 Spot lights emit light in a cone shape instead of a sphere.
 Other than that, spot lights and point lights share the similar properties.
-Spot lights also have the additional properties of **spotCosCutOff** and **spotExponent**, as described in the light API.
+Spot lights also have the additional properties of <code>spotCosCutOff</code> and <code>spotExponent</code>, as described in the light API.

 ~~~
  Spot01: